Robrowno/guess-the-number/README.md

  - An interesting one spotted by Niki Tester on Slack was that my attempts numbers were always out by 1.
 To fix this, I added " +1" to the final f string print messages at the end of the guess-the number games (game1 and game2) and that solved the issue.

+ - There was an issue where if the player didn't play the game as intended and lied about the results in game2 (Guess-The-Number (AI)), it would throw a traceback error in the terminal.
+An extra try/except statement was included and another if statement and it catches out the problem.
+This issue in particular was spotted by Niki Tester and together we found a solution to the problem.

 ---